jspm/jspm.org/docs/cdn.md

 ### Subpaths

 Full subpath support is also provided for packages.
-It is a recommended best-practice to use package subpaths where possible to load specific package features instead of loading all package code when some of it might be unused:
+It is a recommended best practice to use package subpaths where possible to load specific package features, instead of loading all package code when some of it might be unused:

 <table cellpadding=5>
 <tr><th style="width: 12em" align=left>jspm.dev/pkg/subpath</th><td>Load a subpath of a package - applies to all version patterns above.</td></tr>